Talking about Relationship Problems: Do’s and Don’ts for a Better Marriage

 Spouse: Yeah, me too.

 Let’s suppose that your spouse is overspending.
 Do you think this would be a good thing to talk to your spouse about?
 The answer is going to be “no,” unless you believe that your spouse also thinks he or she is overspending.
 Most likely that won’t be the case.
-So, if you talk about overspending, your spouse will become defensive and not only will the overspending not be resolved, your relationship will also become worse as well.
+So, if you talk about overspending, your spouse will become defensive.
+Not only will the overspending not be resolved, your relationship will also become worse.

 You: Honey, I want to talk with you about how you sometimes overspend a little.